MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

 ### Remarks
  A glyph is the physical representation of a character in a particular font.
 For example, a split button control might be decorated with the glyph of the Unicode check mark character (U+2713).

- Use this method only with controls whose button style is `BS_SPLITBUTTON` or `BS_DEFSPLITBUTTON`.
+ Use this method only with controls whose button style is BS_SPLITBUTTON or BS_DEFSPLITBUTTON.

- This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the `BCSIF_GLYPH` flag, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.
+ This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the BCSIF_GLYPH flag, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.
 When the message function returns, this method retrieves the glyph from the `himlGlyph` member of the structure.

 ##  <a name="getsplitimagelist"></a>  CButton::GetSplitImageList
  Retrieves the [image list](../../mfc/reference/cimagelist-class.md) for the current split button control.